Knitschi/DependencyVersioningProblemPaper/Sources/DependencyVersioningProblemPaper/Notes.rst

-How do Conan or vcpck handle compatibility schemes?
+How do Conan or vcpkg handle compatibility schemes?
 ===================================================

 How does a package specify to which other versions of itself it is compatible?
 Is it possible to provide an exact list of compatible versions instead of semver rules or ranges?
+Are their any other common formats of specifying dependencies and compatibilites in the C++ world?

+I think that a fully automated solution would require a format that allows to specify a list of compatible versions for each dependency.
+Should this list be maintained by the client or the dependency?

+What format of dependency specification should be used in the CPF?
+Do we need to support multiple formats for multiple package manager?

 Ideas for automated compatibility determination